History of Asbestos Lobbying Organizations

 Asbestos Study Group

-The Asbestos Study Group is an alliance of companies that acquired asbestos liabilities by buying former asbestos industry companies.
-The organization has spent millions of dollars lobbying Congress to pass legislation that would limit people’s ability to sue over asbestos-related diseases.
+The Asbestos Study Group is a coalition of companies that took on asbestos-related liabilities after buying former industry firms.
+This group has spent millions lobbying Congress to pass laws that limit people’s ability to file lawsuits over asbestos-related diseases.

 U.S. Chamber of Commerce / Institute for Legal Reform